 Once an order is placed in their WooCommerce store, it shows up in Katana as a sales order.
 After that, when the sales associate has made sure that the order has all the necessary information, such as tax IDs, documentation, and payment, they create a manufacturing order in Katana and trigger the production workflow.

-People in the operations team pick all necessary items for the camera and get them to the right production bins.
-Then they make another order which is for the camera assembly itself.
+The operations team picks all the necessary items for the camera, then they create another order for the camera assembly itself.
 We are make-to-order, so when this manufacturing order is created, the finished product shows up as “not available” and alerts our production technologists – they get assigned tasks for assembly, testing, and calibration.

 Real-time task management with the Katana Shop Floor App